Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

     Loss_{FL} = \sum_{class \in \{donor, acceptor, neither\}} I_{class}\times (1-P_{class})^{\gamma} \times \log(P_{class}), \text{where } \gamma = 2

-Focal loss puts more emphasis on the challenging data points where SPLAM is more likely to make incorrect predictions and penalized these data points by an additional :math:`(1-P)^{\gamma}`` scale, where :math:`\gamma = 2`, and :math:`P` is the probabilities of each class.
+Focal loss puts more emphasis on the challenging data points where Splam is more likely to make incorrect predictions and penalized these data points by an additional :math:`(1-P)^{\gamma}`` scale, where :math:`\gamma = 2`, and :math:`P` is the probabilities of each class.
 This scale quantifies the degree of inaccuracy in predictions, instead of just binary misclassification that cross entropy applied.